alex-sherman/unsync/README.md

 # unsync

+Is a decorator so you don't anymore to prefix with async a function calling an async function.

-Unsynchronize `asyncio` by using an ambient event loop, or executing in separate threads or processes.
+It unsynchronize `asyncio` by using an ambient event loop, or executing in separate threads or processes.
+That

 # Quick Overview